 - A focus on 'mastery' in classroom teaching.

-As a legacy of the Olympic Games, the government has made available additional funding for 3 academic years from September 2013 until July 2016.
-The aim of this is to increase participation in sports.
+As a legacy of the Olympic Games, the government has made available additional funding to promote and increase participation in sports.

 How much is the Sports Premium Grant?

 Allocations are based on the number of eligible pupils.

 Schools with 16 or fewer eligible pupils receive £1,000 per pupil.